motion-synthesis-for-biomed-research/.github/profile/README.md

 # Motion Synthesis For Biomedical Research

-This Bachelor’s thesis is being undertaken as part of the B.Sc.
+This Bachelor thesis is being undertaken as part of the B.Sc.
 Data Science program at the University of Applied Sciences and Arts Northwestern Switzerland (Fachhochschule Nordwestschweiz).

 ## Group
 This thesis is being worked on by the following students: